Hannibal046/Awesome-LLM/README.md

 - [MemFree](https://github.com/memfreeme/memfree) - Open Source Hybrid AI Search Engine, Instantly Get Accurate Answers from the Internet, Bookmarks, Notes, and Docs.
 Support One-Click Deployment
 - [unslothai](https://github.com/unslothai/unsloth) - A framework that specializes in efficient fine-tuning.
 On its GitHub page, you can find ready-to-use fine-tuning templates for various LLMs, allowing you to easily train your own data for free on the Google Colab cloud.
 - [AutoRAG](https://github.com/Marker-Inc-Korea/AutoRAG) - Open source AutoML tool for RAG.
 Optimize the RAG answer quality automatically.
 From generation evaluation datset to deploying optimized RAG pipeline.
+- [Epsilla](https://github.com/epsilla-cloud) - An all-in-one LLM Agent platform with your private data and knowledge, delivers your production-ready AI Agents on Day 1.

 ## LLM Tutorials and Courses
 - [llm-course](https://github.com/mlabonne/llm-course) - Course to get into Large Language Models (LLMs) with roadmaps and Colab notebooks.